 - Refining or creating new user problem statements

 - Identify switching anxieties

 Complete this, and you can start to identify your personas.
 Project managers will want to identify buyer and user personas for your website based on CRM data, demographics, and assumptions.

-By creating the personas, you can start to understand the journeys required from a content and design perspective and, as per my previous statement, bring potential users in and record them trying to navigate your pre-build website.
+By creating the personas, you can start to understand the journeys required from a content and design perspective.
+As per my previous statement, you can bring potential users in and record them trying to navigate your pre-build website.